 Why Content Marketing?

-Content marketing is not easy and while you may be able to create the content within your team or company without the additional costs of paying for it – content creation AND distribution still takes a lot of time and work effort.
+Content marketing is not easy and while you may be able to create the content within your team or company without the additional costs of paying for it – content creation AND distribution still take a lot of time and work effort.
 Content marketing success does not come for free.

 With the option of paying for „cheap“ ads on various online outlets like Google Adwords, Facebook ads or one of the other social networks – you may ask why you should make an effort to go the seemingly more complicated way of content marketing?

 The benefits of content marketing are manifold – and by far exceed the benefits of a click on an ad – even if that click may turn into a customer.
 Content marketing can in the long run by far outperform advertising, and in that case produce a much better return on your investment.

 Also, content marketing cannot „only“ get you more of one thing as ads often do.
 If you succeed in (online) content marketing the results you can see will show in many ways:

 That traffic can come from various sources such as social media, search engines, referrers or even from your newsletter signups.
 It is much easier to drive traffic to content than to a promotional product or sales page.
 You can share your content on various channes and depending on the quality and usefulness of your content, other people will help you spread the word about your content by sharing it, too.